Quick Workforce Cost Analysis in Excel: Step-by-Step Guide

 This hands-on guide will walk you through building a quick, straightforward workforce cost analysis using only Microsoft Excel.
 Since no specialized software is needed, this is a practical approach when time is tight or resources are limited.

 However, Aura offers a more comprehensive solution for organizations ready to elevate their workforce insights.
-Our AI-powered workforce intelligence platform empowers consultants and corporate strategists with real-time, outside-in data from over 20 million companies, allowing for deeper analysis, competitive benchmarking, and precise cost-optimization insights.
+Our AI-powered workforce analytics software empowers consultants and corporate strategists with real-time, outside-in data from over 20 million companies, allowing for deeper analysis, competitive benchmarking, and precise cost-optimization insights.

 Whether you're just starting with Excel or looking to dive deeper into workforce analytics with Aura, this guide will help you unlock value through data-driven workforce planning and cost management.

-Step 1: Gather Essential Workforce and Payroll Costs Data
+Step 1: Gather Key Workforce Cost Data for Analysis

 To start, you’ll need to collect the following data points: